Skip to content

 Ablation Study (OWL Tool Ablation)

-− Web Browsing 4.80 Browsing capability also significant
+- Web Browsing 4.80 Browsing capability is also important

-− Doc Processing 4.90 Document processing has a smaller impact
+- Doc Processing 4.90 Minimal impact from document processing

 - Code Execution 4.82 Code execution also contributes